ACL Injury Overview

 - Immediate swelling, inflammation, redness and slight bruising

-Trauma to the ACL is typically caused during an athletic activity (such as soccer or football) and is also commonly seen during outdoor play such as water and snow skiing and from common falls and accidents.
+Trauma to the ACL is typically caused during an athletic activity (such as soccer or football) and is also commonly seen during outdoor play (such as water and snow skiing) and from falls and other traumatic accidents.
 Females are at a higher risk for experiencing an ACL injury—in fact—competitive female soccer and basketball players have 3-5 times higher risk of an ACL injury than their male counterparts.
 Strength, size and hormonal changes are notable factors.

 Not all ACL injuries will require surgical intervention.
 It depends on the grade of the ACL injury.
 Dr. Millett will perform a Pivot Shift Test to pinpoint how much of the tibia moves in relation to the femur.
 Pain, swelling, and muscle spasms in the early stages of an ACL injury may make it difficult to determine how much instability is occurring.
 So, rather than performing a manual test, Dr. Millett may also use an arthrometer (a machine that measures joint looseness in the knee) along with an X-ray or MRI.

 An ACL knee injury typically is diagnosed in ranges from mild to severe:

 - Grade I – A Grade 1 ACL knee injury will include some moderate trauma to the ligament—meaning that some of the fibers are stretched leading to a sprain.
 There will be some pain and swelling, but this injury can heal on its own through rest, the use of ice and anti-inflammatory medications and therapeutic knee exercises.